Your Islamic Social Services of South Jersey Resource Center

 Every year Islamic Social Services of South Jersey carries out the collection and distribution of Qurbani meat on behalf of donors.
 ISSSJ distributes the meat to vulnerable families in the South Jersey area.
 Many of these families look forward to enjoying this special meat once a year at the time of Eid ul Adha.

-This year we donated 3,100 pounds of meat to over 100 families and aim to reach more each year.
+Each year we distribute 3,100 pounds of meat or more to over 100 families and aim to reach more each year.
 ISSSJ takes great care to perform Qurbani on your behalf in accordance with the Sunnah, providing up to four pounds of excellent quality meat per family.

 ISSSJ offers referrals to agencies that may be of assistance to our community members.
 Referrals are routinely made for health care, legal services, employment, utility assistance, counseling, housing, and childcare.
 Every effort is made to assist each client with available resources.
 ISSSJ provides information on how to apply for government assistance such as TANF, Medicaid, WIC, food stamps & shelter.

 There are many reasons we are called upon to assist families and individuals as they face rebuilding a life: major life changes, new arrivals to our community, refugees, asylees, coming out of homelessness, restored citizens.
 ISSSJ also provides emergency care packages containing food, personal hygiene products, clothing & shoes.
 We currently do not have the funding to offer shelter.
 However, we have resources that may be able to help with rent and utilities.
 Further assistance is considered on a case-by-case basis.
 Assistance is contingent upon the participant meeting the eligibility requirements of the program and the availability of funds or resources.